 Although the changes did not result in focal motor behavior impairment, our hypothesis is that disruptions of cortical organization may effect more cognitive and executive functions, as observed in humans after mTBI.
-Dissemination: None.

-Principal Investigator: Dr. Dezhi Liao

-Project Title: The Roles of Tau in Chronic Traumatic Encephalopathy
+Institution: University of Minnesota Principal Investigator: Dr. Dezhi Liao Project Title: The Roles of Tau in Chronic Traumatic Encephalopathy Grant Cycle: FY2019